 To help you get started crafting your own photography buyer personas, we’ve put together a comprehensive, easy-to-understand eBook.
 Download the Photography Buyer Personas eBook today to:

-Now that you know who to market to, you can start using the marketing tools that are free to you.
+Now that you know who to market to, you can start using the sales and marketing tools that are free to you.
 As a PPA member, you have access to a variety of advertising templates.
 See The Difference is a consumer-focused campaign that can be used to help promote you and/or your studio.
 The resources provided to you are easily customizable and really drive home the idea that hiring a professional is the only way to go.